Trustworthy computing

-The term Trustworthy Computing (TwC) has been applied to computing systems that are inherently secure, available, and reliable.
+The term trustworthy computing (TwC) has been applied to computing systems that are inherently secure, available, and reliable.
 It is particularly associated with the Microsoft initiative of the same name, launched in 2002.

 History

 Until 1995, there were restrictions on commercial traffic over the Internet.

 On, May 26, 1995, Bill Gates sent the "Internet Tidal Wave" memorandum to Microsoft executives assigning "...the Internet this highest level of importance..." but Microsoft's Windows 95 was released without a web browser as Microsoft had not yet developed one.
-The success of the web had caught them by surprise but by mid 1995, they were testing their own web server, and on August 24, 1995, launched a major online service, MSN.
+The success of the web had caught them by surprise but by mid 1995, they were testing their own web server, and on August 24, 1995, launched a major online service, The Microsoft Network (MSN).

 The National Research Council recognized that the rise of the Internet simultaneously increased societal reliance on computer systems while increasing the vulnerability of such systems to failure and produced an important report in 1999, "Trust in Cyberspace".
 This report reviews the cost of un-trustworthy systems and identifies actions required for improvement.